BonnyAD9/raplay/README.md

 - Seeking
 - Get audio position and length
 - Fade-in/fade-out on play/pause
+- Gapless playback with prefetching of the next source.

 ## Supported formats
 All the decoding is done by